rtang03/fabric-cd/DEVELOPMENT.md

 **Enable HTTPS proxy**

 For argo, and argocd; enable https proxy, via istio secure gateway pattern.
 I attempted it, but failed.
 Try later.

+**Mutliple Clusters**

+Here is the starting solution, which all namespaces (i.e. org) are located in the same cluster.
+Hence, share the single *Argo* and *ArgoCD* servers.
+In a decentralized deployment, new organization shall require separate cluster installation, and argo servers.
+The 2nd phase implementation is multiple cluster deployment.